Image & photography guidelines

 Format requirements

 product/use_media_order = true.
-Google treats this as a hint, not a guarantee.Quality best practices
+Google treats this as a hint, not a guarantee.How to update an activity image

 Following a few photography fundamentals turns average photos into great ones.
 Each block below is a Do / Don't pair based directly on Google's guidance.